French Grand Prix: Absence (2009-2017)

 10 French drivers have won the French Grand Prix; 7 before World War I and II and 3 during the Formula One championship.
 French driver Alain Prost won the race six times at three different circuits; however German driver Michael Schumacher has won eight times – the joint most anybody has ever won any Grand Prix (Lewis Hamilton has since won the British and Hungarian Grands Prix eight times).
 Monégasque driver Louis Chiron won it five times, and the Argentine driver Juan Manuel Fangio and British driver Nigel Mansell both won four times.

-Return to Le Castellet
+Return to Le Castellet (2018-2019, 2021-2022)

-In December 2016, it was confirmed that the French Grand Prix would return in 2018 at the Circuit Paul Ricard and it currently holds a contract to host the French Grand Prix until at least 2022.
+In December 2016, it was confirmed that the French Grand Prix would return in 2018 at the Circuit Paul Ricard and it held a contract to host the French Grand Prix until 2022.

 In an announcement to the nation on 13 April 2020, Emmanuel Macron, the French president, said that restrictions on public events as a result of the COVID-19 pandemic would continue until mid-July, putting the 2020 French Grand Prix, scheduled for 28 June, at risk of postponement.
 The race was later cancelled with no intention to reschedule for the 2020 championship.
 The race returned for the 2021 season.

-The promoters of the French Grand Prix confirmed that the race will not be on the 2023 calendar, stating that they aim for a rotational race deal, sharing its slot with other Grands Prix.
+The promoters of the French Grand Prix confirmed that the race was not going to be on the 2023 calendar, stating that they aim for a rotational race deal, sharing its slot with other Grands Prix.